Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 1. (a)   Every driver of a motor vehicle must hold a driving permit;

-2) Contracting Parties undertake to ensure that driving permits are issued only after verification by the competent authorities that the driver possesses the required knowledge and skills; the persons authorized to check if drivers have the necessary knowledge and skills must have appropriate qualifications; the contents and procedure of both theoretical and practical exams are regulated by national legislation;
+2) Contracting Parties undertake to ensure that driving permits are issued only afverification by the competent authorities that the driver possesses the required knowledge and skills; the persons authorized to check if drivers have the necessary knowledge and skills must have appropriate qualifications; the contents and procedure of both theoretical and practical exams are regulated by national legislation;

 2) Domestic legislation must lay down requirements for obtaining a driving permit.
 In particular, it shall specify the minimum ages for holding a permit, the medical conditions to be fulfilled and the conditions for passing the theoretical and practical exams;